-With the passing of Supreme Court Justice Antonin Scalia last week, the Meyer Van Severen, S.C.
-Blog takes a look back at how he influenced the Supreme Court over the course of his 30 years on the bench.
+With the passing of Supreme Court Justice Antonin Scalia last week, the Van Severen Law Office Blog takes a look back at how he influenced the Supreme Court over the course of his 30 years on the bench.

 Appointment and Early Days

 Scalia was appointed by President Ronald Reagan in 1986 after then-Chief Justice Warren Burger decided to retire.
 Reagan nominated William Rehnquist to become the new Chief Justice and then appointed Scalia to replace Rehnquist.
 The Senate confirmed Scalia by unanimous vote, something that is nearly unheard of in today’s political atmosphere.

 In terms of his statutory interpretation, he is best described as a “textualist,” believing that the ordinary meaning of the statute should be the rule.
 He also decried looking to legislative history to assist in interpreting the meaning behind a law.
 Scalia can also be described as an “originalist,” someone who interpreted the Constitution as it was understood when it was adopted.
 This led to him joining numerous opinions that may have differed from his policy preferences.
 For example, in United States v.
 Eichman, Scalia sided with the majority in striking down a federal prohibition against burning the United States Flag.
 Additionally, many of his decisions related to criminal law went against his conservative background.